 - Figure out what you want to do on paper before you start animating the balls.
 What should the interpolated curves look like for y-translation and scale?
 Why?
-Sketch out a graph of each channel you intend to modify. - For the keyframe-driven ball, where will you put your translational keyframes?
+Sketch out a graph of each channel you intend to modify. - For the expression-driven ball, what mathematical functions do you know that can create the appropriate curves?
+How can you string those together to get the shape you want? - For the keyframe-driven ball, where will you put your translational keyframes?
 Your scale keyframes?
-What kind of interpolation controls do you need to shape the curves appropriately? - The expression-driven ball's motion should derive from the keyframed ball's motion.
-How will you accomplish that?
+What kind of interpolation controls do you need to shape the curves appropriately?